 Previously mentioned on our blog, Ribblehead Viaduct is an impressive structure from below.
 From the top of Whernside, this 140+ year old viaduct that connects the Settle – Carlisle Line still proudly serves after years of renovations and repairs.
 The remains of the shantytown camp that built the viaduct is easier to see from the peak as well.

-Whernside’s relatively slow and steady ascent gives you plenty of time to witness the surrounding peaks, villages, rivers, lakes and railroads that make the Yorkshire Dales and the surrounding counties their unique charm.
-North Yorkshire 3 Peaks is dedicated to providing excellent guided tours of the Yorkshire Three Peaks and the surrounding moorland, with a price that’s fair for your charity walk group.
-There’s also the North Yorkshire 3 Peaks Challenge: all 3 peaks climbed in 12 hours, around 24 miles of undulating paths and beautiful scenery.
+Whernside’s relatively slow and steady ascent gives you plenty of time to witness the surrounding peaks, villages, rivers, lakes and railroads that give the Yorkshire Dales and the surrounding counties their unique charm.